polyfy/polylith/readme.md

 ## Libraries

-Libraries are specified in `:deps` for the development environment and in `:extra-deps` under each alias for all other environments in the respective `deps.edn` file.
+Libraries are specified in `deps.edn` for each environment, in `:deps` in  for the development environment and in `:extra-deps` under each alias for all other environments.

 To list all libraries used in the workspace, execute the [libs](#libs) command:
 ```